Posted on

 Connect unlimited WooCommerce shops to Putler

 And no I’m not exaggerating.
-You can literally connect as many WooCommerce shops to Putler and then monitor all those shops from a single window.
+You can literally connect as many WooCommerce shops to Putler as you want and then monitor all those shops from a single window.

-Once connected with one WooCommerce store, you can go ahead and start adding the others.
+Once connected with one WooCommerce store, you can go ahead and start adding the other WooCommerce stores.

 Automatic data processing, deduping and reports

-Once you have connected your multiple Woocommerce stores to Putler.
-Putler will automatically pull in the data, process it, remove duplicates and show you combined reports of various types.
+Once you have connected your multiple WooCommerce stores to Putler, it will automatically pull in the data, process it, remove duplicates, and show you combined reports of various types.

-• Sales reports – Putler shows you indepth reports on sales made on your store.
-It will show you a list of all the sales orders, invoice having every detail of the order like transaction id, customer name, product sold and lot more.
+- Sales reports – Putler shows you in-depth reports on sales made in your store.
+It will show you a list of all the sales orders and invoices with every detail of the order, like transaction ID, customer names, product sold, and a lot more.

-• Product reports – Not just sales, Putler gives reports on Products too.
-It will list out all the products from all your WooCommerce shosp that are connected to Putler.
-It will then display how the product have been performing in a table format.
-Each product will have an indepth report which looks something like this.
+- Product reports – Not just sales; Putler gives reports on products too.
+It will list all the products from all your WooCommerce shops that are connected to Putler.
+It, then, will display product performance in an intuitive graph and table format.
+Each product will have an in-depth report that looks something like this.

-• Customer reports – Putler analyses your customers from all the multiple WooCommerce shops connected.
-It looks at the recency, frequency and monetary value of each customer and divides the customers in 11 segments like loyal, hibernating, about to lose etc. You can use these segments to send out targeted emails.
+- Customer reports – Putler analyses your customer data from all the connected WooCommerce shops.
+It conducts RFM analysis (Recency, Frequency, and Monetary) on each customer and divides customers into 11 segments, including loyal, hibernating, about to lose, etc. You can use these segments to send targeted marketing emails for enhanced customer engagement and retention.

 Putler can also come in handy while looking up customer information.
-Instead of going to every WooCommerce shop admin and digging into customer data.
-Simply search the customer in Putler and get all the information about the customer you ever needed – Purchase history, client personal information, LTV etc etc.
+Instead of going to every WooCommerce shop admin and digging into customer data, simply search for the customers using the advanced filter in Putler and get all the information about the customers you ever needed – purchase history, client personal information, LTV, etc.

-• Transaction reports – Similar to sales, Putler will show you every transaction made on all of your WooCommerce stores within seconds.
-You can lookup the refunds, pending transactions, failed transaction, completed ones.
+- Transaction reports – Similar to sales, Putler will show you every transaction made on all of your WooCommerce stores within seconds.
+You can look up the refunds, pending transactions, failed transactions, and completed ones.
 Everything.
-Not just lookup, you can also write small notes, tags for future reference.
+You can also write small notes and tags for future reference.

-This feature let’s you have your eyes on all your WooCommerce stores from a single place – that’s Putler.
-It gives you a minute by minute update on every transaction (sales as well as refund) that happens on all your stores.
+This feature lets you view all your WooCommerce stores in a single place— the Putler dashboard.
+It gives you a minute-by-minute update on every transaction (sales and refunds) in all your stores.

 Weekly emails

-As store owners we track how our business is progressing.
-We probably spend a few hours each week collating data from all our multiple WooCommerce shops, exporting CSV’s, carrying out excel operations etc etc.
+As a store owner, you must regularly track the progress of your business.
+You probably spend a few hours each week collating data from all our multiple WooCommerce shops, exporting CSV files, carrying out Excel operations, and more.

 Putler saves all those extra hours for you.
-Once you connect all your multiple Woocommerce stores to Putler it synchs all your store data at runtime, giving you up-to-date reports.
+Once you connect all your WooCommerce stores to Putler, it syncs all your store data at runtime, giving you up-to-date reports.

-Additionally, Putler also sends you/ your team a weekly email with all your important stats.
+In addition, Putler also sends you and your team a weekly email with all your important statistics.

 Team sharing

-Just like weekly emails help you stay on top of your data, your team needs to stay on top of data too.
-So Putler makes this possible with it’s team sharing feature.
+Just as weekly emails help you stay on top of your data, your team needs to stay updated too.
+Putler’s team-sharing feature makes this possible.

-You can invite as many team members to Putler and provide them access to only those stores that they are associated with.
-Also choose between two roles Admin and Support, so you decide on who is able to see what data.
+This feature allows you to invite as many team members to Putler and provide them access to only those stores that they are associated with.
+Also, choose between two roles, Admin and Support, so you decide on who can see what data.

 Toggle between multiple stores

-I understand viewing combined data is magical but at times, you might want to analyse WooCommerce stores individually, right?
+We understand viewing combined data is magical but at times, you might want to analyze WooCommerce stores individually, right?

 Putler helps you with that as well.

-You can easily create individual views of your WooCommerce stores and then toggle to see reports pertaining to a single Woocommerce store.
+You can easily create individual views of your WooCommerce stores and then toggle to see reports of a single WooCommerce store, also known as Strategic Business Unit (SBU) Reporting.

 Over to you